 Hobbies can include playing an instrument, dancing, chess, etc; interests can include learning about history, geography, culture, real estate, etc.

-Practically every week you should be doing these things, but if not every day, especially the days when you feel low, H.I.G.H can ease from stress.
+Practically every week you should be doing these things, but if not every day, especially the days when you feel low, H.I.G.H. can ease stress.

 14. Talk to Someone